The public opinion, both professional and recreational, drives betting market movements for horse racing — and all other sports for that matter.

-In this article I explore the factors that may consciously or unconsciously form the public opinion in the lead up to the race.
+In this article I explore the factors that may consciously or unconsciously form the public opinion in the lead up to a horse race.

 Statistics & Form

-Many punters are heavily influenced by facts surrounding the race.
+Many bettors are heavily influenced by facts surrounding an upcoming horse race.
 Some influential items of data are:

 - Horse-specific: How the age, sex, fitness, and weight-over-distance ability compares with the other horses